|

 production and consumption loops, and its debasement and exploitation of

 cheap labour, is an expression of superindustrialism.
-N&S make the same mistake that many

-production and planning, threatening the industrial elite.
 The Great Depression itself can be seen as a spontaneous system

 shutdown in response to the threat of abundance.
 Scarcity has always been the underlying